Can A Relationship Work After A Breakup? Find Out

 can a relationship work after a breakup

-This question of ‘can a relationship work after a breakup’ has eluded many people with different thoughts.
-Some are still passing through the Post-Breakup Do’s and Don’ts and probably still left with unbearable feelings.
+This question of ‘Can a relationship work after a breakup’ has eluded many people with different thoughts.
+Some are still passing through the Post-Breakup Do’s and Don’ts and are probably still left with unbearable feelings.

 Breakup among loving couples is borne out of several factors, ranging from individual personalities, not spending enough time together, infidelity, different perceptions toward trivial issues, variance in sexual satisfaction, lack of emotional and social quotient, and uncontrollable emotion.

-I always get this question from lots of our audience and finally decided to elaborate on it.
+I always got this question from our audience and decided to elaborate on it.

 Can a relationship work after a breakup?